DFHack/dfhack/docs/Compile.rst

 Powershell
 ..........
-If PATH in windows is configured correctly, then powershell [or cmd] should just work [once the dependencies are installed].
+If PATH in Windows is configured correctly, then powershell (or cmd) should just work (once the dependencies are installed).

 .. _git bash: